api-platform/docs/api-bundle/filters.md

 in your `app/config/services.yml` file.

 The search filter supports exact and partial matching strategies.
-If the partial strategy is specified, a SQL query with a `WHERE` clause similar to `LIKE %text to search%` will be automatically issued.
+If the partial strategy is specified, an SQL query with a `WHERE` clause similar to `LIKE %text to search%` will be automatically issued.

 In the following, we will see how to allow filtering a list of e-commerce offers: